-Be merry | Eye on the Arts
+Be Merry | Eye on the Arts

-The Vermont Ballet Theater will perform holiday classic "The Nutcracker" at the Flynn Center in Burlington on Dec.
-17-18.
 This year has been one of the more divisive ones in the history of this country.
+After months of heated political debate, countless tragedies and an uncertain future as tensions climb, it's difficult to feel merry.

 Start the conversation, or Read more at Denton Publications.